sibelius-notes/sibelius-notes.github.io/markdown/1201md/music254.md

 - concerto grosso: contrast between group of soloist (concertino) (as opposed to one)  & whole orchestra
 - solo concerto: contrast between a single soloist & whole orchestra

-### Example
-Concerto for Violin in A Minor, Op.3, no.6
+### Example: Concerto for Violin in A Minor, Op.3, no.6
 **Solo Concerto**:
 - 3 movements: fast - slow - fast
 - fast movements: Ritornello Form